RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/usb/device/usb_device.rst

 or SD Card to the host.
 Only one disk instance can be exported at a time.

 The disc to be used by the implementation is set by the :kconfig:option:`CONFIG_MASS_STORAGE_DISK_NAME` and should be the same as the name used by the disc access driver that the application wants to expose to the host.
-Flash, RAM, and SDMMC/MMC disk drivers use node property ``disk-name`` to set the disk name.
+SD card disk drivers use options :kconfig:option:`CONFIG_MMC_VOLUME_NAME` or :kconfig:option:`CONFIG_SDMMC_VOLUME_NAME`, and flash and RAM disk drivers use node property ``disk-name`` to set the disk name.

 For the emulated block device on a flash partition, the flash partition and flash disk to be used must be described in the devicetree.
 If a storage partition